 Summary: The prophet John the Baptist was mobbed by excited crowds.
-But he turned the people's gaze to the one, all-important focus: "Behold, the Lamb of God!"
+But he turned the people's gaze to the one, all-important focus: "Behold the Lamb of God!"
+(Jesus).
 Take stock and ask yourself, "Where is my focus?"
+Is it on Christ, our Passover Lamb, who has been sacrificed for us (1 Corinthians 5:7, NLT)?

 The famous “doubting Thomas,” when he saw the resurrected Son of God, believed.
 Just a short time later, Jesus ascended back to heaven, where He will remain until His promised Second Coming.
 From that time until our present day, we on earth don’t have the privilege of seeing Jesus physically.